dalibo/ldap2pg/docs/config.md

 from YAML.
 Ensure role and grant rules in the mapping do not have `*_attribute` keys.
 They will try to refer to an inexisting LDAP entry.

 Each LDAP search is done once and only once.
-There is no loop neither deduplication of LDAP searches.
+There is neither loop nor deduplication of LDAP searches.

 ### `role` parameters

 `name` or `names` contains one or more static name of role you want to define in Postgres.
-This is usefull to e.g. define a `ldap_users` group. `names` parameter overrides `name_attribute` parameter.
+This is useful to e.g. define a `ldap_users` group. `names` parameter overrides `name_attribute` parameter.

-`name_attribute` parameter reference an attribute of an LDAP entry.
+`name_attribute` parameter references an attribute of an LDAP entry.
 If the attribute is of type `distinguishedName`, you can specify the field of the DN to use. e.g. `name.cn` targets the first `cn` RDN of the `name` attribute.
 If an attribute is defined multiple times, one role is generated for each value.